Endorsed by the COSPAR Bureau on 5 October 2020

-In these cases a two-thirds majority of those voting for or against the motion shall be required.
+In these cases, a two-thirds majority of those voting for or against the motion shall be required.
 Abstentions from voting shall not be considered in determining the majority action but may be entered in the records if so desired by the abstaining Council members.
+Electronic vote is acceptable.

-VIII.8.
 The Council shall meet at least once every two years usually during COSPAR Scientific Assemblies.
 In between assemblies, electronic votes are acceptable.

-VIII.9.
 The Bureau shall normally meet once a year.
 Other meetings may be called by the President, as necessary.
 If necessary, electronic votes are acceptable.

-IX.1.
-Any scientist or individual interested in space research becomes a COSPAR Associate by attending a COSPAR biennial Assembly or a COSPAR event involving registration or by communicating his/her interest to the Secretariat.
+Any scientist or individual interested in space research becomes a COSPAR Associate by attending a COSPAR biennial Assembly, participating in COSPAR activities, or by communicating his/her interest to the Secretariat.

-IX.2.
-Each Associate shall be a member of at least one and not more than three of the COSPAR Scientific Commissions.
+Each Associate shall be affiliated to at least one and not more than three of the COSPAR Scientific Commissions.

-IX.3.
-Associate status shall be retained for five years after attending a COSPAR biennial Assembly or a COSPAR event involving registration, but may be extended if the Secretariat has received updated contact information.
+Associate status shall be retained for five years after attending a COSPAR biennial Assembly or any participation in COSPAR activities, but may be extended if the Secretariat has received updated contact information.

-a) to be informed regarding, and take part in, the scientific activities of COSPAR, in particular, the Scientific Commission(s) of which s/he is a member,
+a) to be informed regarding, and take part in, the scientific activities of COSPAR, in particular, the Scientific Commission(s) of which s/he is affiliated to,

 b) to attend the scientific meetings and the open business meetings of these Commission(s), take part in the discussions conducted therein, and